kasbench/globeco-trade-service/README.md

 `POST /api/v1/execution/{id}/submit`

 Submits an execution to the external execution service (globeco-execution-service on port 8084).
-On success, updates the local execution's `execution_service_id` and status to SENT.
+On success, updates the local execution's `execution_service_id`, sets `quantityPlaced` to `quantityOrdered`, and status to SENT (id=2).

 ### Field Mapping